-On September 29, 2020, the Company, CORE Alaska, LLC and KG Mining, entered into the CORE Purchase Agreement pursuant to which CORE Alaska sold a 30.0% membership interest in the Peak Gold JV, to KG Mining.
+On September 29, 2020, the Company, CORE Alaska and KG Mining, entered into entered into a Purchase Agreement (the "CORE Purchase Agreement"), pursuant to which CORE Alaska sold a 30.0% membership interest (the "CORE JV Interest") in the Peak Gold JV, to KG Mining (the "CORE Transactions").
 The CORE Transactions closed on September 30, 2020.
 In consideration for the CORE JV Interest, the Company received \$32.4 million in cash and 809,744 shares of Common Stock.
 The 809,744 shares of Common Stock were acquired by KG Mining from Royal Gold, as part of the Royal Gold Transactions and were subsequently canceled by the Company.
 Of the \$32.4 million cash consideration, \$1.2 million constituted a reimbursement prepayment to the Company relating to its proportionate share of silver royalty payments that the Peak Gold JV may be obligated to pay to Royal Gold, with the understanding that KG Mining will bear the entire economic impact of those royalty payments due from the Peak Gold JV.